Builder's risk insurance: Purchasers

 Coverage can be purchased by the property owner or general contractor.
 Builder's risk coverage may be necessary to show proof of insurance to comply with local city, county, and state building codes and is often required as a condition to many contracts.
 Many architects believe that it is the property owner who should have the builder's risk policy, because they have already paid for the improvements to their land, and if the general contractor receives the funds directly from a claim, theoretically, he/she could abscond with that benefit.
-It is far safer for the property owner to obtain the builder's risk policy, because they already own the building, even while it is under construction.
+It is safer for the property owner to obtain the builder's risk policy, because they already own the building, even while it is under construction.
 If something happens to the under-construction project, then they should be the beneficiary and control how it is spent.
 The general contractor ends up receiving the funds in the end, to rebuild damage, but this method gives the control of the insurance benefit to the owner.